Ray Robinson (cricket writer): Life and career

-Born in Melbourne, Robinson attended Brighton State School and joined the Melbourne Herald as a copy boy.
+Born in the Melbourne suburb of Brighton, Robinson attended Brighton State School and joined the Melbourne Herald as a copy boy.
 Given a cadetship with the paper, he reported on Australian rules football and cricket from 1925.

 In 1925, he wrote to Plum Warner, the editor of The Cricketer magazine, complaining about its poor coverage of Australian cricket.
 Warner invited him to become the periodical's Australian correspondent, and Robinson continued contributing to it until the early 1980s.

-In 1930, Robinson was recruited to the editorial staff of a new daily paper, The Star.
+In 1930, Robinson was recruited to the editorial staff of a new daily paper, The Star as chief cricket writer.
 Four years later, he accompanied the Australian team on its tour of England.
-Subsequently, he toured with the Australians in 1948, 1953, 1956 and 1961 (to England); and to South Africa in 1957-58 and the West Indies in 1954-55.
+Subsequently, he toured England with the Australians in 1948, 1953, 1956 and 1961; and to South Africa in 1957–58 and the West Indies in 1954–55.
 He made a number of tours of India and Pakistan, writing for the Times of India and Sportsweek in Mumbai.
 After The Star closed he worked briefly in radio.

 Invited to join the staff of The Daily Telegraph by Sir Frank Packer, Robinson relocated to Sydney in 1939.
 He published his first cricket book, Between Wickets, in 1946 after the manuscript was recommended to the William Collins publishing house by Neville Cardus.

 He retired as a full-time journalist in 1970 and published The Wildest Tests two years later.
 Awarded a Commonwealth Literary Fund fellowship and a grant from the Literature Board of the Council for the Arts, Robinson began work on his magnum opus, a series of essays about Australia's cricket captains.
 Released in 1975, On Top Down Under won the English Cricket Society's literary award for 1976.

 In his latter years, he suffered from poor health but he continued writing though he was legally blind.
 He was admitted to Sydney's Royal North Shore Hospital after a fall at home.
 Complications followed and he died from an intestinal blockage on 6 July 1982, two days before his 77th birthday.

-On 6 October 1928 Robinson married Ellen Jessie Gilbert (d 1973), and they had two children, both born while Robinson was away on Ashes tours: Brian (b 1930) and Audrey (1934-68).
+On 6 October 1928 Robinson married Ellen Jessie Gilbert (d 1973), and they had two children, both born while Robinson was away on Ashes tours: Brian (b 1930) and Audrey (1934–1968).